Vought F-8 Crusader: Operational history

-An early F8U-1 was modified as a photo-reconnaissance aircraft, becoming the first F8U-1P.
-Subsequently, the RF-8A was equipped with cameras rather than guns and missiles.
-On 16 July 1957, Major John H. Glenn Jr, USMC, completed the first supersonic transcontinental flight in a F8U-1P, flying from NAS Los Alamitos, California, to Floyd Bennett Field, New York, in 3 hours, 23 minutes, and 8.3 seconds.

-First fleet operators
+US Navy and US Marine Corps

+Introduction

 VX-3 was one of the first units to receive the F8U-1 in December 1956, and was the first to operate the type in April 1957, from USS Franklin D. Roosevelt.
 VX-3 was the first unit to qualify for carrier operations but several aircraft were lost in accidents, several of them fatal to their pilots.

 The first fleet squadron to fly the Crusader was VF-32 at NAS Cecil Field, Florida, in 1957, which deployed to the Mediterranean late that year on Saratoga.
 VF-32 renamed the squadron the "Swordsmen" in keeping with the Crusader theme.
 The Pacific Fleet received the first Crusaders at NAS Moffett Field in northern California and the VF-154 "Grandslammers" (named in honor of the new 1,000-mph jets and subsequently renamed the "Black Knights") began their F-8 operations.
 Later in 1957, in San Diego VMF-122 accepted the first Marine Corps Crusaders.
+The first combat action of F-8s was during the 1958 Lebanon crisis.
+F-8s of VF-32 were assigned to the USS Saratoga in support of the landing of US Marines in Lebanon.

 In 1962, the Defense Department standardized military aircraft designations generally along Air Force lines.
 Consequently, the F8U became the F-8, with the original F8U-1 redesignated F-8A.

-Fleet service

 The Crusader became a "day fighter" operating off the aircraft carriers.
 At the time, U.S. Navy carrier air wings had gone through a series of day and night fighter aircraft due to rapid advances in engines and avionics.
 Some squadrons operated aircraft for very short periods before being equipped with a newer higher performance aircraft.
 The Crusader was the first post-Korean War aircraft to have a relatively long tenure with the fleet.